 SQL*Plus searches for the command file in the following sequence, until a matching file name is found:

 The sample schemas provide a common platform for examples.
-For more information about the sample schemas and SQL*Plus, Refer to SQL*Plus User's Guide and Reference.
+For more information about the sample schemas and SQL*Plus, see SQL*Plus User's Guide and Reference.

 |File name length||54 (including catalog-id and user ID)|